 Super Bowl vs Champions League final: which is the most watched sporting event?

-The Champions League final is watched by significantly more people than the Super Bowl, while international football pulls in incredible audiences.
+The Champions League final is watched by significantly more people than the Super Bowl, as international soccer pulls in incredible audiences.